 If typeface and fonts work to display language in a pleasing way, think of typography as more of a body language.

-Landing page fonts matter for conversions
+Landing page and website fonts matter for conversions

-To be clear: You don’t pick a typeface and font style for your landing page to evoke deep-rooted emotions or trigger some neurological rainbow of happiness in your visitors’ brains (although that would be sweet).
+To be clear: You don’t pick a typeface and font style for your website or landing page to evoke deep-rooted emotions or trigger some neurological rainbow of happiness in your visitors’ brains (although that would be sweet).

 Yes.
 Your headline and font work together.